ibilalkayy/100-Days-Of-DevOps/Days/day3.md

-In the third day, I have learned the following things about GitHub.
+On the third day, I learned the following things about GitHub.

 - Click on the plus button to create a new repository.
 - `git remote add origin repo-copy/link.git` will add the local storage or the origin into the remote server.